 IF YOU ARE THREATENED OR HARASSED

 If anyone threatens you or you feel that you are being harassed because of your cooperation with this case, there are remedies available.
 Your safety is paramount.
-Please contact the investigating agent or a Victim-Witness Specialist immediately.
+Please contact the investigating agent or the Victim-Witness Program immediately.
 They may discuss with you additional safety measures and assistance such as temporary restraining orders, possible relocation, or other appropriate referrals.

 OTHER ASSISTANCE & SERVICES

 If you are a victim, you are entitled to:

 • Notification of case events, usually by letter or E-mail, through the Victim Notification System.
-If the defendant is convicted and sentenced to the custody of the Bureau of Prisons, notification will continue regarding the defendant's release date, furlough, or escape unless you do not wish to be notified.
-However, you must keep us informed of any address, E-mail, or telephone number changes. • Referrals to other agencies or professionals who may provide counseling, shelter, and/or compensation.
-If you are a victim or a witness, you are entitled to: - A separate waiting area away from defendant and defense witnesses. - Courtroom support. - Information and clerical assistance with travel, lodging, parking, and reimbursement for mandatory court appearances and pre-trial interviews.
+If the defendant is convicted and sentenced to the custody of the Bureau of Prisons, notification will continue regarding the defendant's release date, furlough, or escape.
+REMINDER: please keep us informed of any address, E-mail, or telephone number changes.

+• Referrals to other agencies or professionals for counseling, shelter, and/or compensation.

+If you are a victim or a witness, you are entitled to:

+- A separate waiting area away from defendant and defense witnesses. - Courtroom support.